← Back to blog

 intro of shared arrangement

 Differential Dataflow uses arrangements to maintain state.
-In simple terms, Arrangement is a key-value map data structure that supports MVCC.
-It stores the mapping of key to (value, time, diff).
-With Arrangement, you can:
+In simple terms, an arrangement is a key-value map that supports MVCC.
+It maps each key to (value, time, diff) tuples.
+With an arrangement, you can:

 From Differential Dataflow to Materialize

-Materialize converts SQL queries input by users into the computation graph of Differential Dataflow.
-It is worth mentioning that SQL operations such as join and group by often do not correspond to a single operator in Differential Dataflow.
-By following the flow of messages, let’s see how Materialize stores states.
+Materialize converts user-submitted SQL queries into Differential Dataflow computation graphs.
+SQL operations such as joins and GROUP BY often do not correspond to a single Differential Dataflow operator.
+By following the flow of messages, we can see how Materialize stores state.

 plan of differential dataflow